School Day

 Lateness

-The school day starts at 8:50am when we expect that all children are in class ready for registration and lessons to begin.
+The school day starts at 8:50am at which time we expect that all children are in class ready for registration and lessons to begin.
 Children arriving at school after this time will be marked as 'Late'.

 Lateness due to oversleeping, traffic etc. is not acceptable.
 Good sleep routines and early morning traffic is unfortunately something families must take into account.